 While they were here, Donald M'Leod espied two sail, which they took for French ships, but they proved to be English men of war; which, however, gave them no trouble.
-The Prince, having rested some days, found himself in a most desperate situation, for he got intelligence that Captain Caroline Scott had landed at Kilbride, within less than two miles of him.

-This obliged him to part from his constant attendants, Sullivan, faithful Donald M'Leod, his guide Burke, and all the boat's crew; keeping only O'Neil.
-Two shirts was all their baggage.
+The Prince, having rested some days, found himself in a most desperate situation, for he had got intelligence that capt.
+Caroline Scot had landed at Kilbride, within less than two miles of him.
+This obliged the Prince to part from his constant attendants, Sullivan, faithful Donald M'Leod, and his guide Burke, and all the boat's crew; keeping only O'Neil: and two shirts was all their baggage.

 When he parted with Donald M'Leod, there was an appointment to meet again at a certain place, by different ways.
-Donald went south about, and all the rest left the Prince, except O'Neil; upon which he was obliged to sink the boat, and shift as well as he could for himself.
-The others, after parting with the Prince, staid in the fields two nights, having only the sails of the boat for a cover.
-On the third night, they went farther into the Loch, and rested thereabouts for other two nights, until they got sight of some of the red-coats, which forced them to the north side of the Loch.
+Donald went south about, but all the men left the Prince, except O'Neil; upon which he was obliged to sink the boat, and shift as well as he could for himself; here we must leave the Prince yet for a while.

+The others, after parting with the Prince, staid in the field two nights, having only the sails of the boat for a cover.
+On the 3d night, they went farther into the Loch, and rested thereabouts for other two nights, until they got sight of some of the red-coats; which then forced them to the north side of the Loch.

-On the 5th of July, Donald M'Leod was taken prisoner, by Allan M'Donald of Knock, a lieutenant, at Slate, in the isle of Sky; he at the same time took M'Donald of the family of Glenaladale, and Mr Forrest, a Romish priest.
-They were carried from place to place, and at last to Applecrossbay, in the isle of Sky; and there put on board the Furnace, Captain Fergusson.
-Donald M'Leod was immediately carried into the cabin to General Campbell, who examined him very circumstantially.
+On the 5th of July, Donald M'Leod was taken prisoner, by Allan M'Donald of Knock, in Slate, in the isle of Sky, a lieutenant, who, at he at the same time took M'Donald of the family of Glenaladale, and Mr Forest, a Romish priest.

+They were carried from place to place,

+and at last to Applecrossbay, in the isle of Sky; and there put on board the Furnace, capt.
+Fergusson.
+Donald M'Leod was immediately carried into the cabin to general Campbel, who examined him very circumstantially.

-The General asked him, if he had been along with the young Pretender?
-"Yees, (said Donald) "I, winna denee it."-Do you know, (said the General,) what money was upon that gentleman's head? no less than 30,000l.
-Sterling, man! which would have made you and your family happy for ever."-"And who then, mon?" replied Donald, "what, and thoff ee'd ha goten it, I wauld not had enjoied it for twa days; an coud ee? concience, mon, concience would ha goten the better o' ma, and that it wou'd; altoff ee'd ha goten aa England and Scotland for ma pains, I wou'd not allew a hair of his heed to be toach'd, an ee cou'd beender it, sance he threw his leefe upon ma, mon!"
-The General could not avoid admiring Donald's honour and generosity, and his contempt of gold, when put in competition with his virtue.
+The general asked him, if he had been along with the young Pretender?
+"Yees, (said Donald) I, winna denee it.-Do vou know, said the general, what money was upon that gentleman's head? no less than 30,000l. sterling, man! which would have made you and your family happy for ever: And wha then, mon?" replied Donald, wha, and thoff ee'd ha goten it, I wauld not had enjoied it for twa days; an coud ee? concience, mon! concience would ha goten the better o' ma, and that it wou'd; altoff ee'd ha goten aa England and Scotland for ma pains, I wou'd not allew a hair of his heed to be toach'd, an ee cou'd heender it, sance he threw his leefe upon ma, mon!"
+The general could not avoid admiring Donald's honour generosity, and his contempt of gold, when put in competition with virtue.

-Donald was conveyed on board a ship to Tilbury Fort, and thence removed to London, and at last was discharged out. of a messenger's hands, (where he had been a little time,) on the 10th of June, 1747, which, he said, he would ever after celebrate as the day of his deliverance.
+Donald was conveyed on board a ship to Tilbury Fort, and thence removed to London, and at last was discharged out. off a messenger's hands, (where he had been a little time,) on the 10th of June, 1747, which he said, he would ever after celebrate as the day of his deliverance.